gezielcarvalho/aero-zone-guard/README.md

 ## Contributing

-Contributions to the Airspace Construction Project Assessment System are welcome!
+Contributions to the Aero Zone Guard are welcome!
 Please fork the repository, make your changes, and submit a pull request with your improvements.

 ## License

 This project is licensed under the MIT License.

-## Contact

-For questions or feedback, please contact Your Name.